teachyourselfcoding/tp/docs/UserGuide.md

 ## Introduction

 **DueQuest** is an application which helps NUS students manage their schedule in the semester as well as tasks related to their modules that they are taking.
+DueQuest is made specific for AY2020/2021 semester 2.

 ## Quick Start